What is Recreational Vehicle Insurance?

 Benefits of Recreational Vehicle Insurance Coverage

-Full Replacement Cost Coverage - Replace your RV if it's stolen or totaled.
+• Full Replacement Cost Coverage - Replace your RV if it's stolen or declared a total loss.

-Emergency Expenses Allowance - Pay for lodging, food and travel you may need after you file a claim.
+• Emergency Expenses Allowance - Help cover lodging, food and travel after a covered loss.

-Service Call Allowance - Pay an RV repair expert to visit your location and diagnose your RV repair needs.
+• Service Call Allowance - Pay for a repair expert to diagnose problems on site.

-Hitch Coverage - Replace your entire hitch assembly, including the attachment to your truck or tow vehicle.
+• Hitch Coverage - Replace the hitch assembly, including the attachment to the tow vehicle.

-Coverage for Permanent Attachments - Replace awnings, antennas and other permanent RV attachments.
+• Coverage for Permanent Attachments - Replace awnings, antennas and other built-in components.

 Recreational Vehicle Insurance Costs

-When you're ready to buy recreational vehicle insurance, find an agency that specializes in RV coverage.
-They understand your specific needs and will provide the right policy for your needs.
+When you're ready to buy recreational vehicle insurance, find an agency that specializes in RV coverage and understand your needs.
+If you want a quick step toward pricing, talk to an agent.

 Need insurance for You, Your Family or Your Business?